 During your visit, you can explore the park on foot by going on a hike (the Desert Discovery Nature Trail is a great way to learn about the flora in the area), take a scenic drive amidst saguaros (the 8-mile Cactus Forest Loop Drive is a must!), or go in search of ancient petroglyphs.

 Alaska in winter?!
-If you don’t mind cold temperatures, Denali National Park is a true treat during the winter months, even if snowfall actually starts as early as August!
+If you don’t mind freezing temperatures, Denali National Park is a true treat during the winter months, even if snowfall actually starts as early as August!

 Days are short in Denali during the winter, but that brings in opportunities to get glimpses of the northern lights, all while getting the landscape during the day pretty much all to yourself.